ibm-cloud-architecture/refarch-eda/docs-archive/architecture.md

 * A model trained in this way includes some “scoring” API that can be invoked with fresh event data to generate a model-based prediction for future behavior and event properties of that specific context.
 * The scoring function is then easily reincorporated into the streaming analytics processing to generate predictions and insights.

-These combined techniques can lead to the creation of real-time intelligent applications:
+These combined techniques can lead to the creation of near real-time intelligent applications:

 1. Event-driven architecture
 2. Identification of predictive insights using event storming methodology
 3. Developing models for these insights using machine learning
-4. Real-time scoring of the insight models using a streaming analytics processing framework
+4. Near real-time scoring of the insight models using a streaming analytics processing framework

 These are scalable easily extensible, and adaptable applications responding in near real time to new situations.
 There are easily extended to build out and evolve from an initial minimal viable product (MVP) because of the loose coupling in the event-driven architecture, , and streams process domains.